-Whenever you carry a dog on a bike, you should follow some basic safety measures even if you think the doggie bike carrier you have is safe and secure.
+Whenever you carry a dog on a bike, you should follow some basic safety measures, even if you think the doggie bike carrier you have is safe and secure.
 First, keep in mind that biking isn’t ideal for every dog.
 Anxious or highly active dogs may not do well on bike rides.
 All dogs are at risk of injuries on a bike ride gone wrong.

-The safest and best way to carry a small dog on a bike is using a basket with a safety clip.
+The safest and best way to carry a small dog on a bike is by using a basket with a safety clip.
 Although a backpack is another method, having your dog attached to your back can make some bike riders unstable, so make sure you’re confident with your ability to control your bike.
 Other tips:

 - Make sure you follow weight limit guidelines.